Joshua Anderson (serial killer): Murders

 All of the murders were committed within a few blocks of each other in a neighborhood just north of downtown Tulsa.
 The area was known for its drug problem.
 Anderson, who lived near the murder scenes, was known as the neighborhood bully, and caused fear throughout the town.
 He had no victim profile, and murdered victims regardless of their race, age, or gender.
 At the time of his arrest, Anderson had committed a third of Tulsa's homicides that year.

 Evaristo Tovias Jr.

 On November 5, 2006, 34-year-old Evaristo Tovias Jr., armed with a knife, was looking for drugs.
 A fight between him and A.C.
-Anderson, Joshua's brother, subsequently developed, during which Tovias was beaten.
-Joshua produced a double-barreled shotgun and fired at Tovias once, hitting him twice.
+Anderson, Joshua's brother, subsequently developed, during which they beat up Tovias.
+Joshua then produced a double-barreled shotgun and fired at Tovias once, hitting him twice.
 He then stole the knife from Tovias' body because he liked the way it looked, and fled the scene, shotgun in hand.